rohinivsenthil/rohinivsenthil/README.md

 <!-- 👋🏼 &nbsp; &nbsp; Hey there!
 I'm Rohini   -->
 👩🏻‍💻 &nbsp; &nbsp; I'm a Javascript Full Stack developer who's passionate about web development
 🌱 &nbsp; &nbsp;I love working with React, NodeJS and GraphQL
-📌 &nbsp; &nbsp;I'm currently building [Terrastate](https://github.com/rohinivsenthil/terrastate), a VS Code extension to monitor/deploy/destroy Terraform resources defined in your workspace
+📌 &nbsp; &nbsp;I'm currently building [Rabbitrace](https://github.com/rohinivsenthil/rabbitrace), a VS Code extension to manage RabbitMQ exchanges and queues defined in your workspace

 ### Where else to find me?